July 19, 2021

 Mobile

 Like Birmingham, Mobile also sees Interstate 65 run through it, in addition to Interstates 10 and 165.
-Part of the gridlock in the city is related to it being located on the water and having many tourism-related activities and attractions, which means that traffic levels can soar during the spring, summer, and fall.
+Part of the gridlock in the city is related to its locationon the water and its many tourism-related activities and attractions, causing traffic levels to soar during the spring, summer, and fall.

 The average one-way commute in the city is just shy of Birmingham’s, clocking in at 21 minutes.
 In addition, the average resident loses around five hours sitting in traffic each year.